wp-plugins/eb-enquiryblogbuilder/readme.txt

 == Description ==

 There are several plugins as part of this suite, they can be used independently, but are intended to work together.
+More details of the EnquiryBlogger project can be found on the [Learning Emergence](http://learningemergence.net/tools/enquiryblogger "Learning Emergence") site.

 **MoodView** - This displays a line graph plotting the mood of the student as their enquiry progresses.
 The widget displays the past few moods and allows a new one to be selected at any time.
 Changing moods (a hard coded drop-down list from 'going great' to 'it's a disaster') creates a new blog entry with an optional reason for the mood change.
 The graph is created using the included [Flot](http://code.google.com/p/flot/ "Flot - Attractive Javascript plotting for jQuery") JavaScript library.